Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Visitors are advised that it is extremely risky to wander off well-travelled paths and roads, as a few unexploded landmines still lie scattered about the southern parts of the country.
 Local information should be sought before going off-road outside provincial capitals.

 Remain vigilant when driving, as traffic accidents are common due to the poor condition of the roads.
 Many roads can become impassable in the rainy season (November to April), when there is also a risk of cyclones.
 Overland travel after dark is not recommended, and travellers should be especially alert when driving near the Mozambique-South African border.
 Police checkpoints are common, where foreigners may be at risk of harassment.
 There have been many reports of police attempting to solicit bribes, but travellers should insist on a written citation that can be paid at a police station.
+Travellers should also not travel to some northern districts in Cabo Delgado Province due to terrorism.

 Identity documents should be carried at all times; drug offences are taken very seriously, and can receive long jail terms and heavy fines.
 Ask permission before photographing anyone, particularly in remote parts of the country.